Voice of Lango

 The dip, originally constructed during the late President Apollo Milton Obote’s regime, had remained idle for nearly 40 years after cattle were lost and communities displaced.

-Akena noted that his family made a conscious decision to forgive the past and focus on restoring the future, starting with livestock infrastructure.
+Akena noted that his family made a conscious decision to forgive the past and focus on restoring the future, beginning with livestock infrastructure.

-He emphasized that cattle restoration must begin with disease control, training, and community organization, not just compensation.
+He emphasised that restoring cattle populations must start with disease control, training, and community organisation, not just compensation.

-The rehabilitated cattle dip has a capacity of 15,000 litres and will help control tick- and tsetse-borne diseases such as Contagious Bovine Pleuropneumonia (CBPP) and trypanosomiasis.
+The rehabilitated cattle dip has a capacity of 15,000 litres and will help control tick- and tsetse-borne diseases, including Contagious Bovine Pleuropneumonia (CBPP) and trypanosomiasis.

 Akena explained that rehabilitating the existing structure cost less than a quarter of the 68 million shillings required to install a modern spray race, making it more suitable for communal use.

-He added that he plans to rehabilitate about 80 dip tanks across Northern Uganda, with donor support already pledged for four additional facilities.
+He added that he plans to rehabilitate around 80 dip tanks across Northern Uganda, with donor support already pledged for four additional facilities.

-Akena urged communities to take shared responsibility for managing the dips.
+Akena urged communities to take shared responsibility for managing the dip tanks.

-After the media briefing, journalists were taken to Akena’s farm, where more than 20 cattle were dipped to launch the new initiative.
+After the media briefing, journalists were taken to Akena’s farm, where more than 20 cattle were dipped to mark the launch of the new initiative.

-For many residents and animals, this was their first experience of cattle dipping, a practice absent for generations.
+For many residents and their animals, this was their first experience of cattle dipping, a practice that had been absent for generations.

-Veterinarian Dr. Silvano Odero said the dip would significantly reduce livestock losses and health risks to farmers, noting that manual spraying is largely ineffective.
+Veterinarian Dr Silvano Odero said the dip would significantly reduce livestock losses and health risks for farmers, noting that manual spraying is largely ineffective.

-For now, the service is provided free of charge as the community adapts.
+For now, the service is being provided free of charge as the community adapts.

-Okello Ramathan a local farmer welcomed the initiative, saying dipping is more effective than hand spraying and will improve cattle health.
+Okello Ramathan, a local farmer, welcomed the initiative, saying that dipping is more effective than hand spraying and will improve cattle health.